Chlumec nad Cidlinou: Sights

-The Karlova Koruna Chateau is the most notable landmark of the town.
-It was built for František Ferdinand Kinsky between 1721 and 1723 with the basic architectural design drafted by Jan Santini Aichel and with the participation in the building process of František Maxmilián Kaňka.
-The chateau is surrounded by a castle park.
-The castle chapel in the park is Chapel of the Blessed Virgin Mary which was built in 1741–1745.
+The main landmark of the town is the Karlova Koruna Chateau.
+It was built for František Ferdinand Kinsky in 1721–1723 with the basic architectural design drafted by Jan Santini Aichel and with the participation in the building process of František Maxmilián Kaňka.
+The castle is surrounded by a castle park.
+The castle chapel in the park is dedicated to Blessed Virgin Mary and was built in 1741–1745.

 The Church of the Holy Trinity is the oldest monument in the town.
 According to the foundation stone, it was built in 1134.
 The first written mention is from 1358.
 Until the early 20th century, it was a cemetery church.
 The building has a flat ceiling with a triangular presbytery and a wooden prismatic tower.
 An interior figuration came from the 17th century.
-Around outer presbytery walls there are placed Empire styled tombs from around 1800.
+Around outer presbytery walls there are placed Empire tombs from around 1800.
 The church was rebuilt many times and today it is considered a styleless construction.
 The Zubatovská Chapel is a Neoclassical chapel from 1836–1842 is located in the former cemetery, which is today a municipal park.

-Church of Saint Ursula was built in 1536–1543.
-It mixes late Gothic and Renaissance styles.
+The Church of Saint Ursula was built in 1536–1543.
+It mixes the late Gothic and Renaissance styles.
 Today's appearance is the result of repairs after three fires in the 17th century.
 The interior is in the Rococo style after the fire in 1774.